Affordable Afternoon Tea in London: Honest Reviews

 The Sanderson Hotel have Alice-fied both their kooky cutlery and desserts (such as The White Rabbit’s Pocket Watch Macaroon and Alice’s Drink Me Potion), which are a pleasure to look at and all the more fun to photograph.

-The biggest selling point is rightly, the tea.
 Along with traditional teas, they’ve included five delightful smelling “Alice-inspired” options, such as Strawberries and Cream and Mint Choc-Chip.

 Unfortunately, we decided to simply dip our toes in the water on our first intake with more traditional options.
 These delightful teas were whisked away, not to be seen again for the duration of our meal.
 Speaking of which… the following exchange occurred: